 Have a look at supermarket loyalty schemes as well, you might be able to trade points for admission.
 Don’t forget to keep an eye Groupon as well – they might have some deals nearby.
 Search for discount codes or discounts on the attraction’s website.
 You’ll often be able to get a discount on tickets booked in advance.
 If you’re shopping in a supermarket, have a look at the leaflet stands as well.
 There’s usually some really good local attractions to be found and quite often the leaflets have discounts.

 You could also try something like Kids Pass (affiliate link).
-They’re doing a summer holiday trial – just £1 for 40 days membership.
+They do a trial of just £1 for 30 days membership, but sometimes there are offers for longer trials.
 You’ll get up to 65% discounts on lots of family days out, including some really big names and other things like food and cinema tickets .
 There’s also an app so you can find discounts when you’re on the move.

 Tip 8 – Check out the local councils

 All across our area local and district councils organise regular free events, particularly during school holidays.
 I’m lucky in Aylesbury that Aylesbury Town Council are hosting lots of big, free events, but they’re not alone.
 Don’t forget to search for all the town and county councils in your area and do a facebook search as well for events.

 Tip 9 – Family Day Trips are Cheaper as a Group